onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-10-03-2025.md

 * Completed [Compiler Milestone 11 - Execution of user transactions](https://github.com/onflow/cadence/issues/4059) - over 14K transactions tested for correctness, including varied load from TPS loader.
 * Completed migration and bootstrapping of Forte release candidate on migration mainnet test network.
+* New CLI releases with Scheduled Transaction scaffolding, new commands, and other misc improvements.

 ---